Da Möb

 Da Möb is a Swedish adult animated series, created by Magnus Carlsson, about three youths who form a rap band called Da Möb.
 They go on misadventures to try to get a record deal; however, they are unsuccessful, untalented and they are fighting a losing battle to make it in the music business.
-It aired in the USA from 2001 to 2002 and in Sweden from 2002 to 2003.
+The show is known for combining traditional animation with live action backgrounds.
+It aired in the United States from 2001 to 2002 and in Sweden from 2002 to 2003.